TheLakeMan/Hyperion/models/multimodal/README.md

-# TinyAI Multimodal Capabilities
+# Hyperion Multimodal Capabilities

-This document provides an overview of the multimodal capabilities in TinyAI, explaining how to use the API and providing examples of common use cases.
+This document provides an overview of the multimodal capabilities in Hyperion, explaining how to use the API and providing examples of common use cases.

 ## Overview

-TinyAI's multimodal system enables models to process and combine information from different modalities, such as text and images, to perform tasks that require understanding both types of data simultaneously.
+Hyperion's multimodal system enables models to process and combine information from different modalities, such as text and images, to perform tasks that require understanding both types of data simultaneously.
 This is achieved through:

 1. **Modality Encoders** - Process each input modality separately
 2. **Fusion Methods** - Combine features from different modalities